 Contrary to what you may have been taught in middle school sex ed, there are only a few days each cycle when a woman can get pregnant.
-These days, often referred to as your fertile window or peak fertility, are when intercourse is most likely to result in conception.
+These few days, often referred to as your fertile window or peak fertility, are when intercourse is most likely to result in conception.

 Your fertile window is surprisingly short, so understanding when it occurs and how long it lasts after a positive ovulation test is super helpful when you’re trying to conceive.